awsdocs/aws-lambda-developer-guide/doc_source/API_CreateEventSourceMapping.md

 Valid Range: Minimum value of 1\.
 Maximum value of 10000\.

  ** [EventSourceArn](#API_CreateEventSourceMapping_ResponseSyntax) **   <a name="SSS-CreateEventSourceMapping-response-EventSourceArn"></a>
-The Amazon Resource Name \(ARN\) of the Amazon Kinesis stream that is the source of events\.
+The Amazon Resource Name \(ARN\) of the Amazon Kinesis or DynamoDB stream that is the source of events\.
 Type: String
 Pattern: `arn:aws:([a-zA-Z0-9\-])+:([a-z]{2}-[a-z]+-\d{1})?:(\d{12})?:(.*)`

  ** [FunctionArn](#API_CreateEventSourceMapping_ResponseSyntax) **   <a name="SSS-CreateEventSourceMapping-response-FunctionArn"></a>
-The Lambda function to invoke when AWS Lambda detects an event on the stream\.
+The Lambda function to invoke when AWS Lambda detects an event on the poll\-based source\.
 Type: String
 Pattern: `arn:aws:lambda:[a-z]{2}-[a-z]+-\d{1}:\d{12}:function:[a-zA-Z0-9-_]+(:(\$LATEST|[a-zA-Z0-9-_]+))?`